-Esophageal manometry is a test to measure the pressure inside the lower part of the esophagus.
+Esophageal manometry is a test to measure how well the esophagus is working.

 While the tube is in place, other studies of your esophagus may be done.
 The tube is removed after the tests are completed.
 The test takes about 1 hour.

-You may have a gagging sensation and some discomfort when the tube is put into place.
+You may have a gagging sensation and some discomfort when the tube is passes through your nose and throat.

 The LES pressure and muscle contractions are normal when you swallow.

 Abnormal results may indicate: